jmcavalcante/MFPy/README.md

 All .csv files shoud have ";" as delimiter!

-For FX, the .csv file must contain 'LSR' and 'FX' as columns.
+For FX, the .csv file must contain 'LSR' and 'FX' as columns!
-For FY, the .csv file must contain 'SA' and 'FY' as columns.
+For FY, the .csv file must contain 'SA' and 'FY' as columns!
-For MZ, the .csv file must contain 'SA' and 'MZ' as columns.
+For MZ, the .csv file must contain 'SA' and 'MZ' as columns!

 ### Fit interface (fit_app.py or MFPy fit.exe)